s-gv/s-gv.github.io/blog/meta-learning-in-pytorch/index.md

 ```

 Once again, let's try learning to generate sine waves.
-But this time, the phase of the sine wave desired
-is going to be the input!
-A large (and contrived) domain shift
-from the usual input of x-coordinate to the network!
-During test time,
-the desired phase is presented (in place of the x-coordinate) and the
-network paramters must be adjusted so that it can subsequently predict
+In the target domain, the input, `x`, to the network is drawn from a
+uniform distribution `[-2*PI, 2*PI]`, and the network has to
+predict `y = sin(x)` or `y = sin(x + PI)`.
+Whether the network must
+predict `y = sin(x)` or `y = sin(x + PI)` has to be inferred from a single
+unlabeled input in the source domain.
+In the source domain, the input, `x`,
+to the network will be drawn uniformly from `[PI/4, PI/2]` to specify that
+zero phase is what we want and an input drawn from `[-PI/2, -PI/4]` shall
+specify that a 180 degree phase is desired.
+The source domain input is used
+to find gradients of weights with respect to the learnt adaptation loss,
+and a few steps of gradient descent tunes the weights of the network.
+Once
+we have the tuned weights, they can be used in the target domain to
-a sine wave of that phase.
+predict a sine wave of the desired phase.

 ```
 import math